mpaldridge/mpaldridge.github.io/docs/_posts/2022-07-17-long-new-yorker.md

 **[The Climate of Man—I](https://www.newyorker.com/magazine/2005/04/25/the-climate-of-man-i), [II](https://www.newyorker.com/magazine/2005/05/02/the-climate-of-man-ii) and [III](https://www.newyorker.com/magazine/2005/05/09/the-climate-of-man-iii) by Elizabeth Kolbert** (2005, three parts, 28k words).
 On climate change.
 Expanded into the book ["Field Notes from a Catastrophe"](https://en.wikipedia.org/wiki/Field_Notes_from_a_Catastrophe).

 **Three Stories: ["Chance,"](https://www.newyorker.com/magazine/2004/06/14/chance) ["Soon,"](https://www.newyorker.com/magazine/2004/06/14/soon-2) and ["Silence"](https://www.newyorker.com/magazine/2004/06/14/silence-4) by Alice Munro** (2004, 31k words).
 Three interconnected short stories, which became the basis for the film "Julieta".
-Collected in the book ["Runaway"](https://en.wikipedia.org/wiki/Runaway_(book)).
+Collected in the book ["Runaway"](https://en.wikipedia.org/wiki/Runaway_(boo).

-**[The Man Behind Bin Laden](https://www.newyorker.com/magazine/2002/09/16/the-man-behind-bin-laden) by Lawrence Wright** (2002, 22k).
+**[The Man Behind Bin Laden](https://www.newyorker.com/magazine/2002/09/16/the-man-behind-bin-laden) by Lawrence Wright** (2002, 22k words).
 On the first anniversary of 9/11, a profile of Ayman al-Zawahiri, Al Qaeda's number two.
 This material was used in the book ["The Looming Tower"](https://en.wikipedia.org/wiki/The_Looming_Tower) and the article was republished in the collection "The Terror Years".

-**[Eight Years](https://www.newyorker.com/magazine/2000/10/16/eight-years) by Joe Klein** (2001, 24k).
+**[Eight Years](https://www.newyorker.com/magazine/2000/10/16/eight-years) by Joe Klein** (2001, 24k words).
 Looking back on the Clinton presidency.

 **[Nelson and Annabelle](https://www.newyorker.com/magazine/2000/10/02/nelson-and-annabelle) by John Updike** (2000, two parts, 27k words).
 An epilogue to the author's "Rabbit Angstrom" tetralogy.
 Excerpted from the novella ["Rabbit Remembered"](https://en.wikipedia.org/wiki/Rabbit_Remembered) collected in the book "Licks of Love".